Reuben-Colman/2E10_BuggyCodeBase/Silver Code/SilverSequenceDiagrams.md

   Arduino ->> Command Client: Did i recieve a command?
   Command Client ->> Arduino: No
-  Arduino -->> Arduino: The Status of keep driving is Reference

-  Arduino ->> Reference Speed Client: Did i recieve a command?
+  Arduino -->> Arduino: The Status of keep driving is Reference Arduino ->> Reference Speed Client: Did i recieve a command?
   Reference Speed Client ->> Arduino: No!
-  Arduino -->> Arduino: The Refernce Speed is 5.
+  Arduino -->> Arduino: The Refernce Speed is 5 and Nominal value is 25!
   Arduino -->> Driveing Refernece Function: The distance is grater then 10cm, Call.
   Driveing Refernece Function ->> IR Sesors: Are either sensor on the white line?
   IR Sesors ->> Driveing Refernece Function: No!